Follow Me (Do album)

-Follow Me is the second album of Dutch singer Do.
+Follow Me is the second studio album by Dutch singer Do (Dominique van Hulst).
+It was released on 19 June 2006 by Sony/BMG in the Netherlands.

-It did well in the Netherlands, debuting at #8 in the Mega Top 100 (album chart).
+The album debuted at number 8 on the Dutch Mega Top 100 albums chart upon its release.

 Album information

 After her successful debut album Do she began working on her second album with her best friend and musical partner Glenn Corneille.
 They made a basis for the next album but Glenn Corneille died in a car disaster.
 However, do need to go on, so she started again where she left off.